engeir/volcano-data-deconvolution/DOC.md

 ![Absolute and normalised temperature SO~2~ response functions](./generated_files/deconv_ob16_cesm2/temp-so2.png)

-For temperature, we find the Otto-Bliesner et al. (2016) response amplitude to lie between the second smallest and second largest CESM2 response amplitudes.
+For temperature, we find the OB16 response amplitude to lie between the second smallest and second largest CESM2 response amplitudes.
 We also note that the initial rise of the responses across all intermediate and smaller eruption sizes is similar.
 However, they all reach the peak at different times, and decay at different rates.
 The shape of the OB16 response is similar to the smallest CESM2 response function during the decaying phase (not shown), although there is significant noise in the smallest CESM2 response.
 Both OB16 and the smallest CESM2 differs from the three larger CESM2 response functions.

 ### Temperature to RF response